INVENIENDA

 READ ON HERE

-‘The Clos’ was planted in 2017 by our Viticultural Manager, Travis Coombe and his team, the block has two specific Shiraz clones.
+‘The Clos’ (pronounced KLOH), was the final block to be planted at Holy Grail Vineyard in 2017 by our viticulture team.
+The block has been planted with two specific Shiraz clones.
 First, the ‘Prouse’ clone from Eden Valley and the second was the famous ‘Kalimna 3C’ clone from the Barossa floor.
-Situated on a relatively steep slope, the vines are planted across the hill, to help with erosion control, allow ease of spraying and it is easier to prune.
+The block is situated on a relatively steep slope, where the vines are planted across the hill.
+This helps the team manage erosion control, and also allow the ease of spraying, pruning and picking!

 trellis system